AdaSupport/docs/ada-embed.md

 ```

 #### `analyticsCallback` `@type {Function}`
 To gather analytic event data, clients must pass an `analyticsCallback` function to the Embed `adaSettings` object when instantiating their bot.
+Make sure you have `analyticsCallback` feature enabled on your bot - you can check this with your account manager.

 **Example:**
 ```html